-You can also configure the functions from the Mouse & touchpad control panel in Devices in the Settings control panel as follows.
+You can configure the functions from the Mouse or Touchpad control panels in Devices in the Settings control panel as follows.

-- Click the Settings item in the Start Menu (this is also as an App or All Settings in the Action Center).
+- 1. Click the Settings item in the Start Menu (or All Settings in the Action Center).

 - Click Devices.

-- Click Mouse & touchpad.
+- Click Mouse or Touchpad.

-Figure 2 - 4 Settings > Mouse & touchpad
+Figure 2 - 4

+Windows Settings

+Mouse/Touchpad